 Unfortunately, because of the structure of our program, we do not allow partial participation or latecomers to the program

-Audition requirements vary by program.
-Some programs do not require an audition.
-However, all programs require an application.
-In addition, every student will complete a placement audition during the first two days of each session.
-View requirements by program.
+All residential programs require an audition.
+However, audition requirements vary by program.
+In addition, every student will complete a placement audition during their first two days of each session.
+Non-audition day programs must still complete an application.
+View requirements by program below:

 You will be notified by email in approximately two weeks, once you have completed your application and submitted all of the required audition materials.